rust-sailfish/sailfish/docs/en/docs/options.md

 ### Configuration file format

 Configuration files are written in the YAML 1.2 format.
-The default configuration is described below.
+Here is the default configuration.

 ```
 template_dir: "templates"